Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Analyzing Model Parameters

 Making good predictions from behavioral models depends upon obtaining good estimates of model parameters.
-However, these estimates can also be useful in themselves, helping researchers to understand both how people behave in strategic situations and whether a model's behavior aligns or clashes with its intended economic interpretation.
+These estimates can also be useful in themselves, helping researchers to understand both how people behave in strategic situations and whether a model's behavior aligns or clashes with its intended economic interpretation.
 Unfortunately, the method we have used so far---maximum likelihood estimation, i.e., finding a single set of parameters that best explains the training set---is not a good way of gaining this kind of understanding.
 The problem is that we have no way of knowing how much of a difference it would have made to have set the parameters differently, and hence how important each parameter setting is to the model's performance.
-For example, if some parameter is completely uncorrelated with predictive accuracy, the maximum likelihood estimate will set it to an arbitrary value, from which we would be wrong to draw economic conclusions.\footnote{We can gain local information about the a parameter's importance from the confidence interval around its maximum likelihood estimate: locally important parameters will have narrow confidence intervals, and locally irrelevant parameters will have wide confidence intervals.
-However, this does not tell us anything outside the neighborhood of the estimate.} Similarly, if there are multiple, very different ways of configuring the model to make good predictions, we would not want to draw firm conclusions about how people reason based on a single configuration.
+If some parameter is completely uncorrelated with predictive accuracy, the maximum likelihood estimate will set it to an arbitrary value, from which we would be wrong to draw economic conclusions.\footnote{We can gain local information about a parameter's importance from the confidence interval around its maximum likelihood estimate: locally important parameters will have narrow confidence intervals, and locally irrelevant parameters will have wide confidence intervals.
+However, this does not tell us anything outside the neighborhood of the estimate.}

+For example, in the previous chapter we noted that our parameter estimates for QLk implied a much larger proportion of level-$0$ agents than is conventionally expected.
+We also interpreted the large estimated value of the noise parameter $\epsilon$ as indicating that Nash equilibrium fits the data poorly.
+However, much less can be concluded from such facts if there turn out to be multiple, very different ways of configuring these models to make good predictions.